brandon202415/Harry-Potter-Audio-Download/README.md

 # Potterdownload
-potterdownload downloads all chapters of the 7 Harry Potter audiobooks and sorts them into folders.
+potterdownload downloads all chapters of the 7 Harry Potter audiobooks, narrated by Jim Dale, and sorts them into folders.
 # Installation
 Several modules are required to run the Python code (assumed to be Python 3).
 To download: